stayupthetree/mylar2kapowarr/README.md

 #### Options
 - `copy_files`: Whether to copy files from Mylar to Kapowarr
-- `rename_files`: Whether to rename files according to Kapowarr's naming scheme
 - `refresh_scan`: Whether to trigger a refresh and scan after copying files
-- `mass_rename`: Whether to trigger a mass rename task after copying files
+- `mass_rename`: Whether to trigger Kapowarr's built-in mass rename task after copying files
+  - This will rename files according to Kapowarr's naming scheme
+  - Recommended to enable this for proper file organization
 - `dry_run`: If true, only log what would be done without making changes
 - `delay`: Delay between comics in seconds (to respect API rate limits)
   - Recommended minimum: 20 seconds